Released by: Camp Motion Pictures

 Purchase From Amazon

 The 1.78.1 anamorphic widescreen presentation offers good black levels and nice, lifelike color reproduction.
 The shot on digital video movie is nice and clean, and the disc is well authored so there aren't any serious compression issues.
-Some light banding and minor shimmer pops up here and there but otherwise, this looks as good as it probably should (some scenes were clearly lit and framed better than others).
+Some light banding and minor shimmer pops up here and there but otherwise, this looks good thanks to the obvious care that went into both the compositions and the lighting.

 The Dolby Digital 2.0 Stereo track, the only option, is fine.
 Dialogue is generally easy to understand and while there are a couple of spots where the levels jump, these are rare exceptions.
 Overall the movie sounds pretty good, music is used well and the sound effects come through with some solid resonance.
 There are no subtitles or closed captioning options provided.